 - Interns will work 8-16 hours per week depending on academic requirements.

 - Schedule is flexible to work around intern’s academic obligations, but will generally be weekdays during regular business hours (Monday through Friday between 9am and 6pm).
-Some weekends and evenings may be required to attend OSO’s performances and events; this schedule can be coordinated with the intern’s supervisor.
+Some weekends and evenings may be required in order to work at OSO’s performances and events; this schedule can be coordinated with the intern’s academic schedule.

 - Intern will primarily work at OSO’s office on the Upper West Side, with some flexibility to work remotely.